cockroachdb/docs/src/current/v21.2/aws-dms.md

 ### AWS PrivateLink

-If using {{ site.data.products.dedicated }}, you can enable [AWS PrivateLink](https://aws.amazon.com/privatelink/) to securely connect your AWS application with your {{ site.data.products.dedicated }} cluster using a private endpoint.
-To configure AWS PrivateLink with {{ site.data.products.dedicated }}, see [Network Authorization](../cockroachcloud/network-authorization.html#aws-privatelink).
+If using CockroachDB {{ site.data.products.dedicated }}, you can enable [AWS PrivateLink](https://aws.amazon.com/privatelink/) to securely connect your AWS application with your CockroachDB {{ site.data.products.dedicated }} cluster using a private endpoint.
+To configure AWS PrivateLink with CockroachDB {{ site.data.products.dedicated }}, see [Network Authorization](../cockroachcloud/network-authorization.html#aws-privatelink).

 ### `BatchApplyEnabled`